swapnild333/devops-cloud-interview-guide/03-linux/linux-devops-interview-prep.md

 **Prod angle:** A compromised web server has its blast radius limited by SELinux policy.
 **Tip:** Never say "we just disable it" — interviewers dislike that answer.

+SELinux provides Mandatory Access Control — it’s a separate, additional layer on top of standard Unix file permissions.
+Even if normal file permissions would technically allow a process to do something, SELinux can still block it based on policy, because processes are confined to specific security contexts, or domains, that only permit certain actions.

+The value of this in production is blast radius containment.
+If a web server process gets compromised — say through an RCE — normal Unix permissions might allow that process to read or write way more than it should, because it’s running as whatever user, with whatever permissions that user has.
+SELinux confines it specifically to the httpd_t domain, so even a compromised process can only do what that narrow policy explicitly allows — it can’t just wander off and read /etc/shadow or write to arbitrary system directories, even though the Unix permissions might technically permit it for that user.

+So when SELinux blocks something, I wouldn’t just disable it — I’d check ausearch -m avc to see exactly what was denied and why, which usually points to either a mislabeled file, fixable with restorecon, or a genuine policy gap, which I’d handle with audit2allow to generate a minimal, targeted policy exception rather than turning off enforcement for the entire host.
+Disabling SELinux entirely removes that whole protective layer, not just for the one issue you’re debugging, but for every other process on that server too.”

 ### 30. Checking SELinux status/mode
 ```
 sestatus